-- (18) The density quotient in relation to Work Premises in Metropolitan Melbourne for the purposes of subclause (17) limits: - (a) in relation to a shared space, the number of persons who are permitted in a shared space; or - (b) in relation to a publicly accessible space: - (i) where that publicly accessible space is occupied by workers on an ad hoc basis, the number of members of the public; or - (ii) where that publicly accessible space is occupied by workers on an ongoing basis, the number of persons, at any one time to the number calculated by dividing the total accessible space (measured in square metres) by 4 in relation to any shared space or publicly accessible space and:
+- (18) The density quotient in relation to Work Premises in Victoria for the purposes of subclause (17) limits: - (a) in relation to a shared space, the number of persons who are permitted in a shared space; or - (b) in relation to a publicly accessible space: - (i) where that publicly accessible space is occupied by workers on an ad hoc basis, the number of members of the public; or - (ii) where that publicly accessible space is occupied by workers on an ongoing basis, the number of persons, at any one time to the number calculated by dividing the total accessible space (measured in square metres) by 4 in relation to any shared space or publicly accessible space and:

-Note: the Restricted Activity Directions (Metropolitan Melbourne) specifies which facilities should calculate the density quotient by reference to the number of persons in the accessible area or alternatively the number of members of the public in the accessible area.
+Note: the Restricted Activity Directions (Victoria) specifies which facilities should calculate the density quotient by reference to the number of persons in the accessible area or alternatively the number of members of the public in the accessible area.

-- (c) for an indoor space, applies to each single undivided space permitted to operate under these directions; and - (d) for an indoor zone, applies to each indoor zone within an indoor space permitted to operate under these directions; and - (e) for an outdoor space, market or retail shopping centre, applies to the total space permitted to operate under these directions; and - (f) for a hospital, to non-clinical areas of the hospital where practicable.
+- (c) for an indoor space, applies to each single undivided space permitted to operate under these directions; and - (d) for an indoor zone, applies to each indoor zone within an indoor space permitted to operate under these directions; and - (e) for an outdoor space, market or retail shopping centre, applies to the total space permitted to operate under these directions; and - (f) for a hospital, to non-clinical areas of the hospital where practicable; and - (g) for a Work Premises that is the employer's ordinary place of residence, to each space of the residence accessible to persons for the purposes of receiving goods or services from the employer or a worker.